HuangLab-SYSU/brokerchain-academic/README.md

 Users can access the BrokerChain Dashboard at http://academic.broker-chain.com:56741/.

-- View Minted Token Quantities: Check the total number of tokens that have been minted.
+- **View Minted Token Quantities**: Check the total number of tokens that have been minted.
-- Check Account's Balance: Query the balance of any account.
+- **Check Account's Balance**: Query the balance of any account.
-- Apply for Developer Faucet Tokens: Request tokens specifically designed for developers through the faucet service.
+- **Apply for Developer Faucet Tokens**: Request tokens specifically designed for developers through the faucet service.
 - ...and access more advanced features

 ## Install BrokerChain Miner Client